Safety Net Funds: Why Traditional Advice Can Be Wrong

 A safety net is one of the first goals any investor should establish and fund.

 Investing your emergency funds helps you save and grow your money at the same time.

 We recommend that everyone should save regularly towards some kind of safety net based on their monthly expenses.

 Conventional wisdom says that safety net funds should be held in a savings account or a similarly risk-free type of account.
 But is this really the wisest way to manage your rainy day fund?
 Our analysis finds that you can do better by investing your safety net funds in a diversified portfolio.

 First, let’s get one myth out of the way.
 Cash savings accounts are not risk-free.
 Why?
 After accounting for inflation, you may not get the money you put in back—in real terms.

 In that sense, cash savings accounts are not risk-free.

 Today, with nominal cash interest rates hovering around 2%, money in a traditional savings account could actually earn nothing, or even make a negative real return over the next few years.
 This means your safety net fund will need to be topped up year after year in order to maintain its real value.
 It also means that you’ll have a significant amount of wealth that is not growing.
 This could even be the case for a long period of time if you find that you aren’t needing to dip into it.

 Invest Your Safety Money Intelligently

-The better solution is to have a safety net fund and grow it, too.
-Our default advice for a safety net goal suggests a 15% stock allocation.
+A better solution is to have a safety net fund and grow it, too.
+Our default advice for a Safety Net goal at Betterment suggests a 30% stock allocation.
 While this flies in the face of traditional advice, our analysis below shows that it stands up to critical examination.